wshawn2020/PostgreSQL_Quiz/README.md

 that you wish to provide.

 If you have any questions, please feel free to ask and we will assist where we can.

+# Feedback from Shawn
+## Keypoints to mention
+It's finished building up the pipeline for launching environment, handling table in PostgreSQL database and exporting csv file.

+There's a bash script called `<launch_pipeline.sh>` which can automatically finish all the processes just enter simple command `./launch_pipeline.sh` in bash shell under project's root path.

+If it's going to make adaptions manually, all the python scripts located in `folder script`.
+The entry main function is in `./script/main.py`.
+The definition of `DATABASE` is in `./script/database.py`.

+Once finish all the processes of the pipeline, the export csv file can be found under folder path `./export/report.csv`.

+For persisting data in database, there are tiny adaptions in `docker-compose.yml`.
+It's just creating a volume for that and mounting to host path.

+## Environment
+It's suggest that making sure environment dependencies listed below intalled successfully in advance for running bash script `<launch_pipeline.sh>`.

+Dependencies:
+* bash
+* conda
+* docker